Governorate of Livonia: Russian Empire census (1897)

 According to the Russian Empire Census of 1897, the Livonia Governorate had a population of 1,299,365, including 629,992 men and 669,373 women.
-The majority of the population indicated Latvian to be their mother tongue, with significant Estonian, German, and Russian speaking minorities.
+The largest segment of the population indicated Latvian to be their mother tongue, with significant Estonian, German, and Russian speaking minorities.

+Climate

+The climate of the Livonian Province had a more continental character than one would expect from its position near the northern Baltic sea, which froze regularly.
+The climate was also greatly influenced by the extensive marshes and forests.
+The spring temperature was subject to the largest and sharpest fluctuations; the climate of the Livonian Province in general was unstable and the main reason was to be found in the wind which rarely became stormy, but blew almost continuously.

+Southwest winds prevailed.
+Rains were favorable by quantity, distribution and type; downpours were rare; snow cover was as a rule deep, frequent dense fogs occurred in the coastal strip and in the swampy areas and lowlands.

+Riga and Yuriyev characterized the climate of the lower parts of the south and north of the Livonian province.
+The climate in the northeastern part of the province was colder on the uplands and much warmer on the islands (e.g. Sõrve Lighthouse, at 58°N, January −2.1 °C).
+Precipitation was more than 500 mm a year, much more in the south and west of the province than in the north and east; July was the rainiest month, but the next three months were also quite rainy, and there were often long rainy days in those months.
+On the whole, the Livonian province suffered from an excess of rain.

 Economy

 The economy of the province came from shipbuilding, shipping, and fishing.
-Part of the population is engaged in seal fishing on Ruhnu-Runo and Schwarbe peninsula.
+Part of the population is engaged in seal fishing on Ruhnu-Runo and Sõrve peninsula (Schwarbe peninsula).
 Smaller industries such as trapping, poultry farming, trade and industry exist in the province.

 Natural wealth

 Mineral wealth - mainly clays, gypsum, peat, swamp ironstone found near the Riga sulphur springs.

-The flora of the province of Livonia is especially rich in summer around Fellin and Wenden.
-Of the islands of the Livonian province, the island of Ösel stands out for its abundance of flora.
+The flora of the province of Livonia was especially rich in summer around Viljandi (Fellin) and Cesis (Wenden).
+Of the islands of the Livonian province, the island of Ösel (Saaremaa) stood out for its abundance of flora.

 Wild animals

-As the bogs have been drained, land cultivation spread and the forests decreased, the number of wild animals in the Livonian province was considerably decreased and some species were extinct such as the Wild boar.
+As the bogs had been drained, land cultivation spread and the forests decreased, the number of wild animals in the Livonian province was considerably decreased and some species were extinct such as the wild boar.
 The most common animals are the following: bears, wolves, elk, foxes, martens and hares.

-Native birds include: eagles, falcons, hawks, crows, magpies, owls, sparrows, pigeons, grouse, snipes and others.
-There are storks on Esel island.
+Native birds included: eagles, falcons, hawks, crows, magpies, owls, sparrows, pigeons, grouse, snipes and others.
+There were storks on Saaremaa island.